 Penalties: None stated.

-- Illinois: There are no statewide quarantine orders, but Chicago has its own two-week quarantine mandate for anyone arriving from a long list of states that have experienced “a surge in new COVID-19 cases.”
+- Illinois: There are no statewide quarantine orders.
+The state suggests that if residents travel to high-risk areas, “upon returning home, stay home if possible and monitor your health for 14 days.”
+But Chicago has its own two-week quarantine mandate for anyone arriving from a long list of states (updated every Tuesday) that have experienced “a surge in new COVID-19 cases.”
 Quarantine is necessary even if you have proof of a negative COVID-19 test.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-- Maine: Gov. Janet Mills modified a travel mandate that requires those visiting Maine who plan to stay in a lodging establishment to show a negative COVID-19 test or opt to self-quarantine for 14 days.
-They now also need to fill out a Certificate of Compliance, assuring that they will follow the rules.
-Travelers from five states — Connecticut, Vermont, New York, New Jersey and New Hampshire, are exempt.
+- Maine: Those visiting Maine who plan to stay in a lodging establishment are required to show a negative COVID-19 test result or opt to self-quarantine for 14 days.
+They now also need to fill out a certificate of compliance, assuring that they will follow the rules, and submit it to their place of lodging.
+Travelers from five states — Connecticut, Vermont, New York, New Jersey and New Hampshire — are exempt.

 Penalties: none stated.

 - Maryland: Travelers coming from high-risk states (with positivity rates of 10 percent or more) should be tested for COVID-19 and quarantine for two weeks or until they receive negative test results.
-Those states, based on information listed by the CDC, are currently Alabama, Arizona, Florida, Georgia, Idaho, Louisiana, Nebraska, South Carolina and Texas.
+The list currently includes more than 10 states, based on information listed by the CDC.

 Penalties: none stated

-- Massachusetts: The state is getting more serious about its quarantine rules.
-Travelers entering the state (including residents returning home from certain high-risk areas) are required to self-quarantine for two weeks or show a negative result from a COVID-19 test taken no more than 72 hours before arrival.
-Starting Aug.
-1, they must complete the Massachusetts travel form as well if they're over age 18.
-Travelers from states with low rates of COVID-19 (currently Connecticut, Vermont, New Hampshire, Maine, New York, Hawaii and New Jersey) are exempt.
+- Massachusetts: Travelers entering the state (including residents returning home from certain high-risk areas) are required to self-quarantine for two weeks or show a negative result from a COVID-19 test taken no more than 72 hours before arrival.
+They must complete the Massachusetts Travel Form as well if they’re over age 18.
+Travelers from states with low rates of COVID-19 (there are currently 11) are exempt.
 Hotels and other short-term accommodations have been asked to communicate the rule to guests.